The Gut Health Superhero

 I've always been a great supporter of raw green tripe for gut health because after my Dane spent the first year of his life with an upset tummy no matter what kibble we tried (previous to him going onto a fresh diet).
 We introduced raw green tripe and it was an overnight improvement, however law makers have made it near impossible to obtain green tripe untreated in Australia, the most common form of treatment is washing it in 60 degrees water which effectively kills off the Lactobacillus Acidophilus bacteria, one of the bacterial ‘good guys’ so this isn't goign to cut the mustard...

 Along came Kefir, a fermented milk product that I could make at home and if I, one of the most undomesticated people on the planet can do it, you can too!
 Kefir is a traditional dairy product with multiple probiotic characteristics derived from its associated microorganisms, including more than 50 species of lactic acid bacteria and yeast (1).
 It's referred to as having probiotic 'chacteristics' but technically isn't a pro-biotic.
-I recently heard it explained in this way...imaging the probiotics as the gardeners and the Kefir as the fertliser.
-A good friend had been using Kefir for a long time and gave me some Kefir grains that I would need to get the ball rolling.
+I recently heard it explained in this way...imaging the probiotics as the gardeners and the Kefir as the fertliser. (scroll to the bottom of this blog for the science on that) A good friend had been using Kefir for a long time and gave me some Kefir grains that I would need to get the ball rolling.
 If you don't have a friend who can give you Kefir grains you can buy starter kits online or from your local health food shop.
 Apart from obtaining Kefir grains, the only other thing you will need is milk, the preference is Raw Goats Milk if you can get it but if not opt for for another milk source - the higher the quality of the milk, the happier your Kefir Grains will be - always use Full Cream Milk and opt for A2 for sensitive bellies.
 A dollop of cream in a batch every now and then will make those grains happy.
 You'll need some glass jars, 1 for developing your Kefir and 1 for storing it in the fridge.
 You may like to make more than one batch at a time and if that's the case you'll need more containers.
 There is debate in the Kefir community about using metal bowls, spoons and sieves as they believe it affects the Kefir - the great news is, it does not but it is suggested that you don't leave the Kefir Grains sitting in metal for long periods of time.
 Now, like anything you start off with a small amount and then build up especially when feeding raw goats milk Kefir as it seems to be more potent.
 The Kefir grains remove most of the lactose from the milk so you shouldn't have any digestive issues with it in that regard.
 The general guidelines are as follows:

 Small dogs or cats: 1 teaspoon to 1 tablespoon